West Lake Tahoe

 Sunnyside, Tahoe Park, Talmont Estates

 The areas known as Sunnyside and Tahoe Park are names used interchangeably to describe the quaint neighborhood just 2 miles south of Tahoe City.
 This walkable neighborhood hosts Sunnyside Resort, West Shore Market, Firesign Cafe, West Shore Sports and other local businesses.
 One of the older neighborhoods on the West Shore but also one to the most desirable, you’ll find historic cottages intermingled with new remodels.
 Most of the neighborhood is offered access to Tahoe Park Beach Homeowner’s Association with gated stone beach, two piers, buoy field, picnic and BBQ areas, basketball and volleyball courts.
-Travel up the hill above this are to Talmont Estates via Tahoe Park Heights Drive and you’ll find a sunny neighborhood with many opportunities for a lake view home.
+Travel up the hill and arrive to Talmont Estates via Tahoe Park Heights Drive and you’ll find a sunny neighborhood with many opportunities for a lake view home.
 Bordering Paige Meadows, Talmont offers residents hiking, biking, and cross-countty skiing within the neighborhood.
 Most of the homes in Talmont are offered access to Tahoe Park Beach as well.

 Timberland is an older subdivision a mile south of Sunnyside/Tahoe Park with “Old Tahoe” style cabins and some newer rustic style homes.
-Some homes are of “collector” quality rich in history.
+Some homes are of “collector” quality, rich in history.
 Quaint and rustic, it is only six blocks long and two blocks wide surrounded by state and national forest and beautiful meadows with old growth timber.
 Timberland has its own water system and its sweet, untreated water has been rated by the state as one of the best quality in Northern California.
 The neighborhood makeup is mostly second homes with a few full-time residents.
 Hurricane Bay public beach is a short walk from the neighborhood.

 Just south of Eagle Rock and north of Homewood is the quiet neighborhood of Tahoe Pines.
 Backing to creekside trails and walking distance to the HOA stone beach with pier makes this sleepy little neighborhood a desirable place to be.